artamiyx/tfhud/README.md

 Flarepunch
 ====
 **A Team Fortress 2 Heads Up Display.
+Created by omnibombulator** **Custom Edit by Artamiyx**, who changed images and other resolution files for a different experience.
-Created by omnibombulator** Thanks for downloading noto!
+Thanks for downloading noto!
 This README will guide you through installation, as well as some of the customizations you're able to make within the HUD.

 | <a href="#compatibility-">Compatibility</a> | <a href="#installing-the-hud-">Installing the HUD</a> | <a href="#customization-">Customization</a> | <a href="#additional-information-">Additional Information</a> |